pippinbarr/chesses2/process/to-do.md

 - ~~Improve prototype to display actual destination square, not capture square~~
 - ~~__VERY SATISFYING.
 QUEEN IS FUCKING SCARY.__ Basic multiple jumps~~
 - ~~__FOR NOW: NO CAPTURES WITH KNIGHTS__ Deal with knights~~

-- Remove captures for knights
+- ~~Remove captures for knights~~

 - En passant???
 - Check and checkmate?!?!?!?!
 - Other weird shit???
 - Should you force capturing moves against all other movement forms?
 Or only enforce on a piece once it's selected for movement?
 (Suspect the other version could end up being too much like suicide?)
+- Think a saw a bug where a move made a sound but didn't execute?

 ## ABRAHAM / I CUT YOU CHOOSE